Lasiodora parahybana: In captivity

 Brazilian salmon pink tarantulas are very popular in captivity for a number of reasons.
 Their appearance, both in size and color, makes them desirable.
 Their willingness to sit out in the open also makes them popular.
-They are also a cheaper option than a T. blondi; L. parahybana reproduces in such large numbers that the price of spiderlings is much lower.
+They are also a more beginner friendly and cheaper option than a T. blondi; L. parahybana reproduces in such large numbers that the price of spiderlings is much lower.

-L. parahybana is also praised in the tarantula trade for their ease of handling compared to other tarantula species.
+L. parahybana is also praised in the tarantula trade for their ease of handling compared to other tarantula species due to their more docile nature, and urticating setae being less potent than that of the Goliath Birdeater.
 However, the merits of handling them is still debated, especially taking into account the size and power of their fangs.
-They also possess urticating hairs on the rear of the abdomen, which they kick into the air using their rear legs if they feel threatened or agitated.
-The hairs are extremely irritating to the skin and can rarely cause blindness if they get into the eye.
-Handling can also be dangerous to the tarantula - with terrestrial species such as L. parahybana, because they are so heavily bodied, a fall of more than a few inches can rupture the abdomen and severely injure or kill the tarantula.
+Like most new world tarantulas, their urticating hair still causes discomfort of varying severity when in contact with human skin, eyes, throat, or nose.
+Handling can also be dangerous to the tarantula—with terrestrial species such as L. parahybana, because they are so heavily bodied, a fall of more than a few inches can rupture the abdomen and severely injure or kill the tarantula.